CYBAVO/sofa_mock_server/README.md

 | :---  | :---  | :---  | :---        |
 | notification_id | int64 | required, 0 means all | Specify callback ID to resend |

-> This ID equal to callback data's serial/order_id
+> This ID equal to the serial field of callback data.

 ##### Response Format